Skip to main content

 7. Select an option to view details for each route that Contrast has identified in the application:

-1. To view the URL for the route, select a route name.
+1. To view the URL or path and route type (HTTP, non-HTTP, or middleware), select a route name.

 Changing the time span also changes the time span for the route coverage chart.